ManuelDeLeon/viewmodel/vNext.md

 - Add a `viewmodel.children()` method.
 - Think of a way to add filters, converters, and validators.
 - Remove `onRendered` and `onCreated` in favor of `beforeRendered`/`afterRendered` and `beforeCreated`/`afterCreated`
+- Remove `text` bind and just use `value` for everything.
+One thing less to remember.